- Diabetic Eye Disease |

 In the early phases of the disease, the small vessels of the eye (the capillaries) will leak fluid or blood.
 This can lead to swelling of the retina or the macula, which may result in blurring or distortion of central vision.
 This is especially true when the center of vision gets swollen (called Macular Edema).

-Finally, in its more severe stages, the diabetic retinopathy can cause occlusion of vessels and thereby cause proliferation of new vessels.
+Finally, in its more severe stages, diabetic retinopathy can cause occlusion of vessels and thereby cause proliferation of new vessels.
 When the vessels of the eye get occluded, this can lead to macular ischemia where the central macula is deprived of the blood and oxygen it needs to function properly.
 This leads to blurred vision and potentially permanent visual loss.
 Moreover, this prompts the body to form new vessels.
 However, these new vessels (the process being called neovascularization) are abnormal and weak, and they tend to bleed and tug on other nearby parts of the retina.
 If left untreated, this can lead to retina tears, retina detachments, scarring, and eventually loss of vision in the eye.

 Who is at Risk for Diabetic Retinopathy?

-All people with Diabetes are at risk.
+All people with diabetes are at risk.
 However, those at higher risks are diabetics with chronically out of control blood sugars.
-About 40% of Americans with Diabetes have some stage of diabetic retinopathy, and within 20 years the majority of patients with diabetes will have some retinopathy.
+About 40% of Americans with diabetes have some stage of diabetic retinopathy, and within 20 years the majority of patients with diabetes will have some retinopathy.
 Other risk factors include: